-Within the nuclear energy budget, the Administration is requesting \$48 million for the nuclear energy technologies program, which focuses on development of new reactors.
+Within the nuclear energy budget, the Administration requested \$48 million for the nuclear energy technologies program, which focuses on development of new reactors.
 That request is \$3.0 million above the FY2003 appropriation.
 The program includes \$35.0 million for an initiative to encourage construction of new commercial reactors by 2010 ("Nuclear Power 2010") and \$9.7 million for advanced ("Generation IV") reactor designs that could be ready for deployment after 2010.
+The House voted to cut the request to \$42.7 million, while the Senate Appropriations Committee recommended an increase to \$55.7 million.
+The Senate panel shifted funds for gas reactor technologies from Nuclear Power 2010 to the Generation IV program, with the funding directed toward development of a hydrogen-producing reactor at INEEL.